 The low-income areas were defined as those census tracts with persons below poverty level larger than the regional poverty concentration average of 17.01%.
 Some of these areas are consistent with the minority concentrated census tracts - in the Savannah urban core, in Garden City, and in areas around the Savannah Mall and around the US 17/SR 204 interchange area, but there are some differences.
 Downtown Savannah is identified as a low-income area but not a minority area.
 This might be due to the concentration of SCAD students in this area.
 Hunter Army Airfield and the areas along Veterans Parkway are not considered low-income areas even though there is a large minority concentration here.
-The areas around the City of Richmond Hill in Bryan County and those census tracts north of Fort Steward are identified as low-income areas.
-In Effingham County, the areas around the City of Guyton are identified as low-income areas (see Figure 3.1 - EJ Target Populations).
+The areas around the City of Richmond Hill in Bryan County and those census tracts north of Fort Steward are identified as low-income areas (see Figure 3.1 - EJ Target Populations).
 There is some correlation between low-income and senior citizenship in all three counties.